Qlever-LLC/surveystack/src/architecture/Resources.md

 # Resources

 Represents a general-purpose resource, for instance to be used inside a survey.
-Binary resources will be stored in an Amazon S3 bucket.
+"INTERNAL" resources will be stored in an Amazon S3 bucket.
+"EXTERNAL" resources are a link to an external URL.
-Other resources may be stored directly inside mongodb database
+"EMBEDDED" resources are stored directly inside mongodb database inside "content" field.

 ## Endpoints